rob550-docs/rob550-docs.github.io/docs/student-guide/mbot-system-setup.md

 $ cd ~/Downloads
 $ ./SecureW2_JoinNow.run     # this is wifi setup script
 ```
+- If you have message saying "...Configured Network is however not in range", it is likely that you have entered the wrong password, end the process and re-run the command.

 3. Run the well-known update, upgrade cycle
     ```bash